Democrates1776/Regular-Proportional-STAR-Voting-without-1on1-Runoffs/README.md

 Output: The program will output the scores of the candidates each round, and who the winners are.

 Credits: I used the algorithm used for regular Proportional STAR / Allocated Score from https://electowiki.org/wiki/Allocated_Score for the regular allocated score part.
-I then added an algorithm to count runoff votes.